-Period pain is the commonest type of pelvic pain, but what’s normal?
-None of us know what another woman’s pain is like.
+Period pain is the most common type of pelvic pain, but what’s normal?
+None of us know what pain another person is experiencing.

-You may have wondered if your bad period pain is really normal and you are weak in some way.
+You may have wondered if your period pain is bad, or if it’s normal and you somehow can’t handle normal pain.

 What is normal period pain?